our School Rules to promote

-Each class makes up class rules at the beginning of the year which everyone agrees will assist learning and facilitate a happy classroom environment.
+Each class discuss their class rules at the beginning of the school year which everyone agrees will assist learning and facilitate a happy classroom environment.
 These are displayed in each classroom and work on a positive behaviour ethos.
 In addition, there are school rules and values which everyone works to:

 - We look after property